10 Best Gaudi Buildings in Barcelona

 Bellesguard Tower| ©Josep Bracons

-This work of Gaudí is the perfect excuse to visit Sarrià - Sant Gervasi, a residential district that is off the traditional tourist routes.
-However, it is worth a stroll through its streets; in addition to the Torre Bellesguard it is home to elegant squares, the modernist residences of Avenida Tibidabo and Foix, one of the best pastry shops in the city.
+This work by Gaudí is the perfect excuse to visit Sarrià–Sant Gervasi, a residential district off the beaten path.
+However, it’s well worth taking a stroll through its streets; in addition to the Bellesguard Tower, it features elegant squares, the Modernist residences on Tibidabo and Foix avenues, and one of the city’s best pastry shops.

-Back to business, the Torre Bellesguard is a neo-medieval style building that stands on the foundations of an ancient castle.
+Let’s get back to the topic at hand: the Torre Bellesguard is a neo-medieval-style building erected on the foundations of an ancient castle.

-Gaudí restored the original construction, recovered the external walls and added details typical of his creativity, such as the four-pointed pinnacle that embellishes the watchtower, the slate stone cladding or the trencadís, mosaics made with irregular fragments of ceramic and joined with mortar.
+Gaudí restored the original structure, rebuilt the outer walls, and added details characteristic of his creativity, such as the four-pointed spire that adorns the watchtower, the slate stone cladding, and the trencadís—mosaics made from irregular ceramic fragments bound together with mortar.

 8. Palau Güell